 Coal is still cheap because it does not factor in the costs of environmental and health impacts, so there is no strong market signal to phase out.
 Many developing countries look to coal to meet their rapidly growing energy demand due to its low price, the availability of this technology and blueprints for coal deployment, as well as financing.
 However, renewable energy is a low cost alternative and many countries are already well on the way in its deployment at scale, while others have a very high potential for its deployment.

-We’re in the process of expanding our work on science-based coal phase out strategies into the Asia-Pacific region, including current projects focusing on Japan and Pakistan.
+We’re in the process of expanding our work on science-based coal phase out strategies into the Asia-Pacific region.
 A number of countries in this region are planning to significantly increase their coal capacities.
 Phasing out coal is a complex problem; solving it must involve many actors and it must occur on parallel with a phase-in of renewables and integration.
 We work with partner institutions to develop an analytical framework that encompasses not just coal phase-out but also renewables phase-in and integration, aiming to inform policymakers in developing countries.